How you can help right now

-Sometimes it's non-recyclable rubbish that should actually go in your black refuse bin.
-And sometimes it's recyclable stuff that should actually go in your other recycling containers for food, textiles or glass.
-Either way, it's expensive to sort this out from your green bin recycling, and it can reduce the amount that actually gets recycled.
+Sometimes it's recyclable stuff that should actually go in your other recycling containers for food, textiles or glass.
+But sometimes it's non-recyclable rubbish that should actually go in your black refuse bin.
+Either way, it's expensive to sort this out from your green bin recycling, and recently we've lost some recycling through rejected loads.

-Why is this a problem - especially if it's recyclable like glass?
+What's the problem - especially if it's recyclable, like glass?

 It's about how the recycling companies work.
 With Simply Weekly Recycling we carefully considered this to get the best value for residents: